The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Hedging under insider information

 One of the fundamental problems in mathematical finance is represented by the hedging of contingent claims.
 We interpret any $\A$-measurable non-negative random variable $\xi$ as a \emph{contingent claim}.
 The hedging problem, with respect to a filtration $\mathbf{H}\in\{\FF,\GG\}$, consists in finding a strategy $H\in\mathcal{H}(\mathbf{H})$ such that $\xi=v^{\mathbf{H}}(\xi)+(H\cdot S)_T$ holds $\prob$-a.s., for some initial wealth $v^{\mathbf{H}}(\xi)$.
 If this is possible, then the strategy $H$ is said to \emph{replicate} the contingent claim $\xi$ and $v^{\mathbf{H}}(\xi)$ represents the initial cost of replicating $\xi$ having access to the information flow $\mathbf{H}$.
-If every (sufficiently integrable) contingent claim can be replicated, then the financial market is said to be \emph{complete}.
-Besides its own interest, the hedging problem has fundamental applications in mathematical finance, notably in the context of pricing and portfolio optimization\footnote{In a forthcoming paper, we shall apply the present results to the study of utility maximization problems in the presence of insider information which can yield arbitrage opportunities.}.
+If every bounded contingent claim can be replicated, then the financial market is said to be \emph{complete}.
+Besides its own interest, the hedging problem has fundamental applications in mathematical finance, notably in the context of pricing and portfolio optimization.\footnote{In a forthcoming paper, we shall apply the present results to utility maximization problems in the presence of insider information which can generate arbitrage opportunities, by relying on the duality approach of \cite{CCFM}.}